intsystems/BMM/lab6/Readme.md

     - true dsitribution

-2. Repeat sampling procedure from [paper](https://arxiv.org/abs/1211.4246).
+2. [Yakovlev Konstantin] Repeat sampling procedure from [paper](https://arxiv.org/abs/1211.4246).
 Compare sampling with SGLD procedure.

 3. [Skorik Sergey] Train at least 100 MLP models on a toy dataset.
 Visualize their parameter projection onto 2d-space with color corresponding to accuracy.